Google Analytics Setup for Small Biz Owners Who’d Rather Be Doing Anything Else

 Do I need to pay for Google Analytics?

-No, Google Analytics is completely free.
-There are premium versions, such as Google Analytics 360, which offer additional features and support, but the standard version is more than sufficient for most small businesses.
+There are premium versions, such as Google Analytics 360, which offer additional features and support, but you most likely don’t need that unless you own a larger business.
+The standard version is more than sufficient for most small businesses.

 How Do I Set Up Google Analytics for My Website?